jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 As I'm saying in the previous sections, the target is to build end-to-end business components.
 If we could build independent and fully business components, composed of all the necessary elements, versionables, developed, owned and maintained by a team and loaded and integrated at runtime in the application we are building little end-to-end products to be delivered to the different applications that need to include these business features.

-The following picture summarizesummarizes the idea behind Microfrontends:
+The following picture summarizes the idea behind Microfrontends:

 ![microfrontends-idea](/images/microfrontends/microfrontends-idea.png)